pmiroslawski/dev-platform/README.md

 Dockerized uses Docker Compose to run commands, which are defined in a Compose File.
 The default services are listed in docker-compose.yml.
 You can also add your own services or customize the defaults, by loading a custom Compose File.

-Additionally, part of configurable variables are stored in .env file so feel free to update them.
+Additionally, part of the configurable variables are stored in the .env file so feel free to update this file.

 ### How to add a new application to the platform